-- \$94.5 million to acquire 3,921,569 newly-issued LLC Units in Topco LLC and \$942.7 million to acquire 39,121,430 outstanding LLC Units (or \$1,096.2 million to acquire 45,489,067 LLC Units if the underwriters exercise their option to purchase additional shares in full) from MLSH 1, in each case at a purchase price per LLC Unit equal to the initial public offering price per share of Class A common stock in this offering, less underwriting discounts and commissions; and - \$167.6 million to pay MLSH 2 as consideration for the Blocker Mergers and, if the underwriters exercise their option to purchase additional shares in full, \$27.3 million to acquire outstanding shares of Class A common stock from MLSH 2 at a purchase price per share equal to the initial public offering price per share of Class A common stock in this offering, less underwriting discounts and commissions.
+- \$ million to acquire newly-issued LLC Units (or LLC Units if the underwriters exercise their option to purchase additional shares in full) in Topco LLC and \$ million to acquire outstanding LLC Units (or LLC Units if the underwriters exercise their option to purchase additional shares in full) from MLSH 1, in each case at a purchase price per LLC Unit equal to the initial public offering price per share of Class A common stock in this offering, less underwriting discounts and commissions; and - \$ million to pay MLSH 2 as consideration for the Blocker Mergers.

-In turn, Topco LLC intends to apply the balance of the proceeds it receives from us (including any additional proceeds it may receive from us if the underwriters exercise their option to purchase additional shares of Class A common stock) to (i) repay \$50.0 million of our outstanding indebtedness under the New Credit Agreement, under which \$600.0 million was outstanding and which had an interest rate of 5.25% as of October 31, 2020, (ii) pay expenses incurred in connection with this offering and the Organizational Transactions and (iii) for general corporate purposes.
+In turn, Topco LLC intends to apply the balance of the proceeds it receives from us (including any additional proceeds it may receive from us if the underwriters exercise their option to purchase additional shares of Class A common stock) to pay expenses incurred in connection with this offering and the Organizational Transactions and for general corporate purposes.